Domenico Lorenzo Ponziani: Chess writing

 Ponziani was friend with fellow Modenese chess players and writers Ercole del Rio and Giambattista Lolli, and collectively the trio is known as the Modenese Masters.

 In 1769 Ponziani published the first edition of Il giuoco incomparabile degli scacchi (The Incomparable Game of Chess).
 As Ponziani did not include his name in this work (Opera d'Autore Modenese) it was identified to the Anonymous Modenese.

 The second edition in 1782 was much improved and laid out the principles of the Italian school of chess as exemplified by 17th-century Italian masters such as Gioachino Greco.

 Although Ponziani identified himself in the second edition, the 1820 translation by English naval officer J. B. Smith using the pen name J. S. Bingham, The Incomparable Game of Chess, attributed the work to del Rio.

 Ponziani's work is the best practical guide produced by the Modenese Masters.

 Like writings by del Rio and Lolli, Ponziani deals only with the opening and endgame, with no discussion of the middlegame.
 In the opening, the primary objective is to obtain the maximum amount of mobility for the pieces, aiming in particular for vulnerable points such as the f2 or f7 square.
 No importance is attached to formation or maintenance of a pawn center—pawns are used to drive back enemy pieces.

 In the opening, Ponziani is best known as the eponym of the Ponziani Opening (1.e4 e5 2.Nf3 Nc6 3.c3), although he did not originate it as it was published by Lucena around 1497.
 His name is properly attached to the Ponziani Countergambit (1.e4 e5 2.Nf3 Nc6 3.c3 f5) in the Ponziani Opening as he published the first analysis in 1782.

 Endgame studies

-Ponziani's 1769 manuscript contained the endgame study here with King and two pawns versus King.
+Ponziani's 1769 manuscript contained the endgame study here with a king and two pawns versus a king.
 White wins as follows: